Go Live

 • confirm the request originates from an allowlisted IP

-• confirm you are calling the correct production base URL
+• confirm you are using the correct production API key and base URL

 Authentication works in sandbox but fails in production